Summerland (TV series)

 Summerland is an American drama television series created by Stephen Tolkin and Lori Loughlin.
 It is centered on a clothing designer in her 30s, Ava Gregory (Loughlin), raising her niece and nephews after their parents die in a tragic accident.
 They live with three of Ava's friends who also help raise the kids in the fictional city of Playa Linda, California.

-Summerland premiered on June 1, 2004, on The WB (now CW).
+Summerland premiered on June 1, 2004, on The WB.
 The series ran for a total of 26 episodes over two seasons.
 Its cancellation was announced on May 15, 2005, and the last episode aired on July 18, 2005.
 A soundtrack was released on March 19, 2005, and the show has been syndicated in many countries.

 Synopsis

 Overview

 The series follows Ava Gregory (Lori Loughlin), a fashion designer, and her housemates and niece and nephews as they learn to cope with a life-changing event and each other.
 After the death of their parents, Bradin (Jesse McCartney), Nikki (Kay Panabaker), and Derrick Westerly (Nick Benson) leave their home in Kansas to live with their Aunt Ava in Playa Linda, California.
-They live with three other house mates: Johnny Durant (Shawn Christian), Ava's ex-boyfriend; Susannah Rexford (Merrin Dungey), Ava's best friend and business partner; and Jay Robertson (Ryan Kwanten), an Australian surfer who owns a local surf shop.
+They live with three other house mates: Johnny Durant (Shawn Christian), Ava's ex-boyfriend; Susannah Rexford (Merrin Dungey), Ava's best friend and business partner; Jay Robertson (Ryan Kwanten), an Australian surfer who owns a local surf shop.
 The show follows the struggles that these friends and family face as they adapt to their new lives together.
 Jay has an on-again-off-again relationship with Erika Spalding (Taylor Cole), who becomes Bradin's surfing instructor.
 Cameron Bale (Zac Efron) is Nikki's boyfriend and classmate.

 Cast and characters

 Main

-Summerland initially featured a main cast of eight characters.
-In the second season, after appearing as a recurring member in the first season, Zac Efron was added to the main cast.
-This brought the total number of main characters to nine.
+Summerland initially featured a main cast of 8 characters.
+In the second season, after appearing as a recurring member in season 1, Zac Efron was added to the main cast, making it 9 main characters.